kwanpham2195/ansible-role-binaries/README.md

 ansible-role-binaries
 =========

 Installs several applications via downloading the executable and placing it in Path on Linux based systems.
 Does **not** install the package via package manager.
-Additionally, install serveral Python packages via pip as user.
+Additionally, install several Python packages via pip as user.

 Installs via binary download: